 Apart from seriously using the website for all revenue – generating purposes, you may also want to experiment and have fun with your website to try out how things work.
 Every now and then, you may develop an interest towards tinkering your site as it’s your own property.

-So, if you’re a business website owner who’s enthusiastic enough to learn new skills and experiment around with your website, then opting to self – hosted website is the best choice for you.
+So, if you’re a business website owner who’s enthusiastic enough to learn new skills and experiment around with your website, then opting to a self-hosted website is the best choice for you.